 1. Diaphragmatic Breathing

-Diaphragmatic breathing or deep breathing is the easiest exercise since it literally requires you to just breathe and nothing else!
+Diaphragmatic breathing or deep breathing is the easiest exercise since it requires you just to breathe and nothing else!
 This exercise helps to lower cortisol (the ‘stress hormone’) levels.
 It improves mental focus, making it ideal for new mothers.
-You can end your daily workouts with diaphragmatic breathing as this will also help you cool down after your routine.
+You can end your daily workouts with diaphragmatic breathing, as this will also help you cool down after your routine.

-Depending on the strength of your core and if you developed Diastasis Recti during pregnancy, planks can be one of the best exercises after a C-section as they strengthen all the major core muscles including your abs, obliques, and lower back.
-Planks also help to improve posture and prevent back pain which is a common post-pregnancy issue.
+Depending on the strength of your core and if you developed Diastasis Recti during pregnancy, planks could be one of the best exercises after a C-section as they strengthen all the major core muscles, including your abs, obliques, and lower back.
+Planks also help to improve posture and prevent back pain, which is a common post-pregnancy issue.
 Start with half planks (with your knees bent) and then move to full planks (with your legs straight).
-This gives your muscles the time they require to gradually recover.
+This gives your muscles the time they require to recover gradually.

 The bridge exercise activates, tones, and strengthens the core and the lower back.
-These benefits make it a great exercise for women who have undergone a C-section.
+These benefits are excellent for women who have undergone a C-section.
 The bridge offers many of the benefits of squats but without placing pressure on the lower back.
-There are several variations of the bridge exercise but stick to the basic form.
+There are several variations of the bridge exercise, but stick to the basic form.
 Avoid weighted bridges and single-leg bridges, as these can be too taxing on your abs.

 4. Wall Sit

 The wall sit exercise is a full-body isometric exercise, which means that it is done in a static position and does not require you to go through a range of motion.
 This exercise helps to strengthen your hamstrings and pelvic floor muscles, which is why they are good exercises for new moms.
 Integrate this exercise into your workout session by doing just 3-5 reps in the beginning.
 You can increase it slowly but only do as many as you can with good form.

 5. Pelvic Tilt